backupbrew/switchbrew/Applet Manager services.md

 #### CreateApplicationWithAttributeAndPushAndRequestToStartForQuest

-Takes an input u64 titleID, a type-0x15 input buffer [\#ApplicationAttribute](#ApplicationAttribute "wikilink"), an input [\#IStorage](#IStorage "wikilink"), no output.
+Takes an input u64 titleID, a type-0x15 input buffer containing an [\#ApplicationAttribute](#ApplicationAttribute "wikilink"), an input [\#IStorage](#IStorage "wikilink"), no output.